 Scallion #1: They've never given me a name.
 I've been around since show one and I still don't have a name!

-A major character is never referred to by their actual or full name, instead being addressed by a title, nickname, Only One Name, or none at all.
+A major character is never referred to by their actual or full name, instead being addressed by a title, nickname, Only One Name or none at all.
 Reasons for this vary, but it often serves the function of making a character seem more mysterious or eccentric.

 In older (pre-1900 in North America; pre-1970 in the UK) fiction, a narrator may refer to a character (especially an older or more socially prominent character) by his or her surname.
 This is because at that time first names were much less commonly used socially than they are now; a young character may not even know the first name of an older character he or she is not related to.
 It was also common in that time to blank out the names of real people to avoid lawsuits and the like.
 This is often true in Japanese media set in the modern day as well, as first names are seen as being incredibly personal and sometimes not even used by close friends who still opt to use the surname.
-Interestingly, the reverse is true if the work is set in some periods of Japanese history where the size of many of the clans that dominated society meant that it was hard to figure out who you were talking about if you just used the surname so given names were used more instead.
-In other Asian media, however, you will often hear people referred to by their first names, but almost never by their last names - partly because of the low diversity of surnames in many Asian languages.
+Interestingly, the reverse is true if the work is set in some periods of Japanese history where the size of many of the clans that dominated society meant that it was hard to figure out whom one talking about if one just used the surname, so given names were used more instead.
+In other Asian media, however, one will often hear people referred to by their first names, but almost never by their last names - partly because of the low diversity of surnames in many Asian languages.

-A common joke is to do The Un Reveal on the full name.
+A common joke is to do The Un-Reveal on the full name.

 This trope can be somewhat justified, however, due to Nominal Importance: it's difficult enough for the writers to come up with good names for the main protagonists; it would be incredibly painstaking to come up with equally good names for a cast of characters who exist solely as part of the setting and serve no further purpose to the narrative.

 Another common variation is for a series where a child is the main character to have parents only referred to as Mom and Dad.